solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-08-AzureSynapseAnalytics/README.md

 - In the **Tables** window, select the **public users** table.
 - Select **Create paginated report**.
 - Select **File->Save**, then save the report as **Contoso Users**.
-- Select **Save**, the report should load in the Azure Synapse workspace.
+- Select **Save**, the report should load in the workspace.

 ## Exercise 7: Create PowerBI Report in Azure Synapse

+- Switch back to Azure Synapse
 - Select the **Develop** tab.
 - Select the **+** button.
 - Select **Power BI report**.